-J:\2015\1512910\DOCS\002 Meeting Minutes_Agendas\FMP Committee\2015-1209 Meeting 05-Proposed Masterplans\002 MM FMP 05.docx
+J:\2015\1512910\DOCS\002 Meeting Minutes\Agendas\FMP Committee\2015-1209 Meeting 05-Proposed Masterplans\002 MM FMP 05.docx

-LPA GILROY UNIFIED MEETING MINUTES NO. 5 GILROV UNIFIED SCHOOL DISTRICT FACILITIES MASTER PLAN SUB-COMMITTEE 15129.10 December 10th, 2015 Page 3 of 5 MEETING MINU GILROY UNIFIE FACILITIES MAS 15129.10 ISTRICT UB-COMMITTEE December 10th, 2015 Page 4 of 5 ACTION ITEM NO. DUE DATE ACTION ITEM NO. DUE DATE INFO 1.10 Fairly new school - Priority 3 for new 2-story wing Just finished MPR repairs; spent a lot of money her Dr. TJ Owens Gilroy Early College Academy (GECA) Lots of work has been just completed Low priority INFO 1.17 MPR / Library are pretty new Very long term; not a priority Respond to growth District Office Schools first; low priority Just modernized and added new buildings; very priority Just re-did whole school; spend no dollars here ry low Last priority - ROOF needed!
-And parking lot Relocate Warehouse for D/O needs - priority 2 Priority 3: We (D.O.) has to wait; however roon needs to be replaced of really INFO 1.11 Christopher HS Last priority Last priority Last phase / last priority I would not put the theater on this chart - build expectations (done this already with original design No mention of a theater at CHS.
-Community will th back on; lowest priority 1) INFO 1.18 Mt.
-Madonna Continuation HS Add concrete pathway around outside perin building for exiting MMHS is in pretty good shape - could use an N Cafe.
-However, we don't have the funds Spend no more dollars here.
-Will lose credibili community ty with INFO 1.19 Gilroy HS Math wing replacement cost; priority 2 We've done a lot here, but there is more to do as school INFO 1.12 Ascencion Solorsano MS Lowest priority of all schools Fencing needed; low priority Needs a fence ASAP - in the next few months; oth low priority New school, no new work here Tap into purple pipe? nerwise grows agair, high priority 2 Just completed \$12 million work.
-When we fin summer we'll be done at GHS, except we will r more portables 10th Street bridge and circle - based on meeting City, allocate some funds (small amou improvements by the baseball field The South parking to will be an upcoming projec eed 6-8 with the nt) for INFO 1.13 Glen View ES Add 3 portables at the North-West side of the co there is currently a hardcourt in this area North-east classroom wing is a new building - it built after a fire Show State Pre-School at South-East part of proy Good!
-Provide (2) 3x wide portables.
-Developer fi be used for this project.
-Priority 2 Just finished this project, low priority was re- by Edison.
-There have been issues on getting or parking lot.
-Consider revising parking lot exit possibility of a new entry through potential acq property See if there can be a drop-off added to the come Street and Princevalle Lane Include expansion scope only to accommodate growth Tap into purple pipe? t of this with the iiring of r of 10 th INFO 1.14 Luigi Aprea ES Low priority Low priority Priority 2 INFO 1.20 Gilroy Prep Add 2 new portable classrooms Cost estimate a new school with 21 Clas administration and MPR/ Gym Still building out - 2 more classes in 2016; low pri INFO 1.15 We ve spent a lot of dollars here; working on HVA low priority Spent \$5M at this site; replace AC is more scope C now; INFO 1.21 South Valley MS / M&O, Facilities, Transportation High priority Needs everything - high priority Like the 2-story location Leave GPS where it is (leverage for railroad) INFO 1.16 El Roble ES Veeds work in many areas - Priority 2 Odd area at portables that may be better used Priority 2 Good design - theoretically - no funding for awhil e; Plus Highest priority after new elementary.
-Needs to down and replaced Priority 1 - downsize to a middle school (it's no school anymore) and re-build it Keep 2-story building but move it to playfields (M& t a high
+ACTION ITEM NO. DUE DATE MPR / Library are pretty new Very long term; not a priority Respond to growth INFO 1.17 District Office Schools first; low priority Last priority - ROOF needed!
+And parking lot Relocate Warehouse for D/O needs - priority 2 Priority 3: We (D.O.) has to wait; however roof really needs to be replaced INFO 1.18 Mt.
+Madonna Continuation HS Add concrete pathway around outside perimeter of building for exiting MMHS is in pretty good shape - could use an MPR and Cafe.
+However, we don't have the funds INFO 1.19 Gilroy HS Math wing replacement cost; priority 2 We've done a lot here, but there is more to do as school grows again; high priority 2 Just completed \$12 million work.
+When we finish next summer we'll be done at GHS, except we will need 6-8 more portables 10° Street bridge and circle - based on meeting with the City, allocate some funds (small amount) for improvements by the baseball field The South parking lot will be an upcoming project funded by Edison.
+There have been issues on getting out of this parking lot.
+Consider revising parking lot exit with the possibility of a new entry through potential acquiring of property See if there can be a drop-off added to the corner of 10° Street and Princevalle Lane Include expansion scope only to accommodate student growth Tap into purple pipe?
+INFO 1.20 Gilroy Prep • Add 2 new portable classrooms • Cost estimate a new school with 21 Classrooms, administration and MPR/ Gym • Still building out - 2 more classes in 2016; low priority INFO 1.21 South Valley MS / M&O, Facilities, Transportation High priority Like the 2-story location Leave GPS where it is (leverage for railroad) Highest priority after new elementary.
+Needs to be torn down and replaced Priority 1 - downsize to a middle school (it's not a high school anymore) and re-build it Keep 2-story building but move it to playfields (M&O)

-J:\2015\1512910\DOCS\002 Meeting Minutes_Agendas\FMP Committee\2015-1209 Meeting 05-Proposed Masterplans\002 MM FMP 05.docx
+J:\2015\1512910\DOCS\002 Meeting Minutes\Agendas\FMP Committee\2015-1209 Meeting 05-Proposed Masterplans\002 MM FMP 05.docx